Avoid misuse and ensure your spray painting project’s success by learning the facts about spray paint:

 Myth: Primer is not always necessary.

-Fact: We recommend using a spray paint primer whenever possible as it creates a clean, smooth surface that increases paint adhesion, seals your surface, and ensures the true paint color is achieved.
+Fact: We recommend using a water based primer spray paint whenever possible as it creates a clean, smooth surface that increases paint adhesion, seals your surface, and ensures the true paint color is achieved.

 Myth: If I complete my project in multiple stages, I won't see a difference in color.